 Urinary incontinence may also be caused by an easily treatable medical condition, such as:

 - Urinary tract infection.
 Infections can irritate your bladder, causing you to have strong urges to urinate and, sometimes, incontinence.

 - Constipation.
 The rectum is located near the bladder and shares many of the same nerves.
 Hard, compacted stool in your rectum causes these nerves to be overactive and increase urinary frequency.

 Urinary incontinence can also be a persistent condition caused by underlying physical problems or changes, including:

 - Pregnancy.
 Hormonal changes and the increased weight of the fetus can lead to stress incontinence.

 - Childbirth.
-Vaginal delivery can weaken muscles needed for bladder control and also damage bladder nerves and supportive tissue, leading to a dropped (prolapsed) pelvic floor.
+Vaginal delivery can weaken muscles needed for bladder control and damage bladder nerves and supportive tissue, leading to a dropped (prolapsed) pelvic floor.
 With prolapse, the bladder, uterus, rectum or small intestine can get pushed down from the usual position and protrude into the vagina.
-Such protrusions can be associated with incontinence.
+Such protrusions may be associated with incontinence.

 - Changes with age.
 Aging of the bladder muscle can decrease the bladder's capacity to store urine.
 Also, involuntary bladder contractions become more frequent as you get older.

 - Menopause.
-After menopause women produce less estrogen, a hormone that helps keep the lining of the bladder and urethra healthy.
+After menopause, women produce less estrogen, a hormone that helps keep the lining of the bladder and urethra healthy.
 Deterioration of these tissues can aggravate incontinence.

 - Enlarged prostate.
 Especially in older men, incontinence often stems from enlargement of the prostate gland, a condition known as benign prostatic hyperplasia.